open-xchange/appsuite-middleware/documentation/docu/components/report_client.md

 the report client with the option -s (send\_only).
 Now no report will be displayed after the report has been sent to activation.open-xchange.com.

+## Report performance and storage
+With version 7.8.3 two new properties are introduced.

+	com.openexchange.report.client.fileStorage=/report_storage

+Describes the storage path for all report relevant data.
+Saving a report will place a JSON-Version of the report in that folder.

+	com.openexchange.report.client.maxChunkSize=1000

+This property enables the client to store parts of the report on hard drive to keep memory usage small.
+A chunk is either a CapabilitySet for the default report (Core) or a user for the OXaaS report types (Cloudplugins).

+The stored parts are combined into a single .report file and then deleted when the report is finished.
+The .report file is not deleted automatically.

 ## Available options

 	$ /opt/open-xchange/sbin/report -h